David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 ### Visual affordances

-We're all familiar with affordances in design.
 An affordance is a compelling indicator of how an item on a page operates that includes its perceived and actual functions.
 Essentially, they are features that teach you how to use the functions or make them more intuitive.
 For example,

 - A handle on a teapot teaches you how to hold it, and the spout suggests what to do next.
 - The underline of a link is an example of a convention-based affordance.
+Users learn that [an underline indicates this text is a link](https://www.w3.org/TR/WCAG20-TECHS/F73.html).
-- Using a shopping cart icon to indicate the concept of online purchases would be a metaphorical affordance.
+- Using a shopping cart icon to indicate the concept of online purchases (a metaphorical affordance).
-- Making buttons look 3D or clickable through copy, shape, and/or color is a crucial affordance.
+- Making buttons look 3D or clickable through copy, shape, and/or color.

 We rely heavily on visually available affordances to make our UI intuitive to non-screen reader users.
 However, these clues are not available to visually impaired users, so we need to provide equivalent information in non-visual methods.

 ### Non-visual affordances

-Semantic non-visual affordances required by screen readers are provided when using the correct HTML elements and attributes to render our UI.
-The smantics of HTML let us express the affordances we offer to sighted users in a way that a screen reader can announce.
+The non-visual affordances required by screen readers are provided when using the correct HTML elements and attributes to render our UI.
+The semantics of HTML let us express the affordances we offer to sighted users in a way that a screen reader can announce.

 Semantics or meaning is given to the content in a web page through: